 Think of it less like a list of rules and more like a friendly heads-up to help you get the most out of your investment from the very first plant.
 We’ll cover the most frequent mistakes growers make, from giving their plants too much to drink to forgetting a few simple steps that can make the pots last for years.
 By keeping these three key areas in mind, you’ll sidestep any frustration and go straight to enjoying healthier roots and happier plants.

-The Overwatering Trap
+Avoiding the Overwatering Trap

 It sounds counterintuitive, but you can still overwater plants in a pot designed for amazing drainage.
 Because fabric pots are so breathable, they help prevent the soggy soil that leads to root rot.
 However, this excellent airflow also means they dry out faster than plastic pots.
 Many new growers, used to plastic containers, stick to the same watering schedule and end up giving their plants too much water, too often.
 Instead of watering on a rigid schedule, get in the habit of checking the soil first.
 Stick your finger about an inch or two into the growing media; if it feels dry, it’s time to water.

-Forgetting Proper Support and Placement
+Getting Support and Placement Right

 Fabric pots are lightweight and flexible when empty, which is great for storage but requires some planning.
 A common mistake is filling the pot with soil and water and then trying to move it.
 A 5-gallon pot gets heavy fast, and moving it can be awkward and messy.
 Always place your pot on a saucer or tray in its final location before you fill it.
 This protects your floors or the bottom of your grow tent from water runoff.
 Make sure the surface is level and stable, as the pot’s soft sides don’t offer the same rigid support as plastic.